 Note: Most state licensure boards request information on disciplinary issues on the official program completion verification paperwork.
 The Program must document when a student has been on Professionalism Probation, and in most cases, the reasons for probation.
 Additionally, this information is often requested by credentialing agencies, and therefore, it may impact your ability to obtain employment clearance.
-Please see the sections on Academic/Professionalism Probation and MSPAS Dismissal.
+Please see the section MSPAS Dismissal.